pinobatch/numism/docs/gb_emu_testing.md

 the internal address bus without RD or WR, and the OAM controller isn't equipped to ignore being decoded without RD or WR.

-NO$GMB and KiGB fail the LCD sync test for timing consistency, making the other tests invalid.
-Running the test in NO$GMB's debugger shows the emulator is incompatible with the method that Blargg's test uses to synchronize to the start of frame at $C0BF.
+No$gmb and KiGB fail the LCD sync test for timing consistency, making the other tests invalid.
+Running the test in No$gmb's debugger shows the emulator is incompatible with the method that Blargg's test uses to synchronize to the start of frame at $C0BF.
 LY advanced 109 debug clocks after the instruction that turns on the LCD, not 114 as